soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 (like `round` on `Int`), implicit numeric conversions are kicking in, silently converting and mangling numbers to another type that has them.

-In response, it was tried to put band-aid around it. `round` was added to every number implicitly convertible to `Float` to avoid triggering the implicit conversion.
+In response, another band-aid was applied. `round` was added to every number implicitly convertible to `Float` to avoid triggering the implicit conversion.

 But even if all the missing methods on numbers were filled in, these efforts are easily defeated, as extension methods are statically dispatched.